Abhishek3670/Sign-Language-for-Speech-Impaired/README.md

 The image annotations is done with the help of LabelImage file which you can use by simply git cloning the following:<br>
 [Git link](https://github.com/tzutalin/labelImg)<br>

-The model was made only with help of [Nicholas Renotte tutorial] (https://youtu.be/pDXdlXlaCco) He's an inspiration!
+The model was made only with help of [Nicholas Renotte tutorial] (https://youtu.be/pDXdlXlaCco) <br>
+He's an inspiration!